← All Guides

 Which Shower Chair Is Best for Heavier Seniors?

-"The top pick for bariatric needs — extra-wide seat, reinforced frame, and 400 lb capacity."
+"The top pick for bariatric needs — wide seat, reinforced crossbars, and 550 lb capacity."

-The OasisSpace Heavy Duty Shower Chair is purpose-built for seniors who need more than standard weight capacity.
-The seat is wider than most chairs, the aluminum frame is reinforced, and the 400 lb capacity is tested at the rated weight.
-The legs have non-slip rubber tips and adjustable height.
+The Modundry Bariatric Heavy Duty Shower Chair is purpose-built for seniors who need more than standard weight capacity.
+The seat is wider than most chairs, the frame is reinforced with extra crossbars, and the 550 lb capacity sits well above standard chairs.
+It includes a backrest and arms, with non-slip silicone leg pads and adjustable height.

-At $80 it is pricier, but trying to use a standard-rated chair with a heavier person is genuinely dangerous.
+At $62 it is pricier than a basic stool, but trying to use a standard-rated chair with a heavier person is genuinely dangerous.
 If your parent's weight is at or above the 300 lb capacity of most standard chairs, this is the right investment.

 Pros